Earn the World’s First B.A. IN Christian Liberal Arts AND Entrepreneurship.

 ENTREPRENEUR lab

-While building their intellectual foundation, students join other founders as members of the Hildegard Entrepreneur Lab — a hands-on approach to learning civics, leadership, economics, business, and other skills you need to put your conviction into practice in the real world.
+While building their intellectual and spiritual foundation, students learn practical skills in the Entrepreneur Lab — a creative learning space that uses a hands-on approach where students learn to understand and practice civics, leadership, economics, business, and other skills they need to put their conviction into practice.

 Program Details